Nicholas Winterton: Affiliations

 Sir Nicholas Winterton has been involved in a wide range of organisations and interests.
 Local charities he supports include the Macclesfield Access Group, the Multiple Sclerosis Society, Riding for the Disabled, Macclesfield Handicapped Social Club and the Rossendale Trust.
 He is a vice president of the East Cheshire Hospice and a patron of the local branch of the National Society for the Prevention of Cruelty to Children.
 For 30 years he has been a patron of the Macclesfield & District Sheep Dog Trials Association.
 He also helps local organisations such as Age Concern and Macmillan Cancer Care and is an honorary member of the Macclesfield & District Lions Club.
 He is a supporter of Macclesfield Town F.C. and Macclesfield R.U.F.C.

 Winterton is also actively involved with local Scouting and Guiding.
 He is a vice president of Cheshire Scout County and Macclesfield and Congleton District Scout Council.
 He is an ambassador for Guiding by Girlguiding UK.
 In recognition of his contribution to Scouting he has been awarded the Medal of Merit for Outstanding Services to the Scout Movement.

 For 26 years he was on The Duke of Edinburgh's Award Scheme National Advisory Committee.
 He is an honorary Vice-President of the Royal College of Midwives and a freeman of the City of London.
 He is also a Past Upper Bailiff and Member of Court of the Worshipful Company of Weavers.
 As a result of many years supporting St John Ambulance, Winterton is a Serving Brother of the Venerable Order of Saint John.
 He is Patron/Chairman of the Zimbabwe-Rhodesia Relief Fund, a registered charity.

 Personal life

 Winterton is married to Ann Winterton.
 In the 1983 general election she became the Member of Parliament for Congleton, adjacent to his Macclesfield constituency.
 They have two children, including one daughter, Sarah.

-Honors
+Honours

+He was knighted by Elizabeth II in the 2002 Birthday Honours for services to Parliament.

-In 2009 Winterton was made a Freeman of the Borough of Macclesfield.
+In 2009, Winterton was made a Freeman of the Borough of Macclesfield.